AndreasScharf/python-anopi/README.md

 pip install python-anopi
 ```
 ## Get started
-### The most important thing is, that you need to activiate I2C on Raspberry Pi
+### The most important thing is, that you need to activate I2C on Raspberry Pi
-For futher Information have a look at that link
+For further Information have a look at that link
 https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/

 ## Usage